shopify store landing page

 Hello Dribbblers,

-Presenting a Modern and Trending Homepage for Fashion Brand Shopify Store.
+Presenting a Modern and Trending Product Page for Apple Store.
 I tried to make it look clean with more empty space and tried to use some bright colors for the design to make it look interesting.

 Please share your feedback about the color choice and placement of the elements.